Maya-Hacker/python-games/craters/README.md

 ## How It Works
 Each crater uses ray-casting to detect nearby objects and feeds this data to a neural network that decides how to move.
 The neural network outputs control thrust (forward/backward) and rotation.
 Craters must balance exploring to find food with conserving energy for survival.
 When a crater runs out of energy, it disappears and becomes a food pellet, creating a natural energy cycle in the ecosystem.

+Over time, the evolutionary algorithm selects the most successful craters (those that survive longest, collect the most food, and efficiently explore the environment) and uses them as parents for the next generation.
+Each new generation inherits the "knowledge" encoded in the neural networks of successful parents, with small random mutations that allow for ongoing adaptation and improvement.

 ## Code Structure
 The project follows a modular architecture:
 - `config.py` - Central configuration parameters